 I arrived looking for signs of despair, but saw only smiles

-On a recent visit home, a Dublin emigrant found that his city had changed less than expected.
-But he was different
+On a recent visit home, Dublin emigrant Niall McArdle found that his city had changed less than expected.
+But he was different.

 At first, nothing was different.
 I arrived in the rain, which is the way it should be, comforted to see the unmanned customs desk was for decorative purposes only, just as it was on my last visit four years ago.
 A sign encouraged sheltered visitors “unfamiliar with escalators” to use the stairs instead.